-I dove into the Word.
-His Word.
-And I soaked up God's writings, like that child in the back of a library.
-Holding tight the bindings of the third epic in a series.
-And he is reading, and he is captivated, and he is enraptured, and he is awakened by the story.
-By its sun rising, and its chapters closing, and its story's ending...And he will never be the same for, he has been shown hope, he has been shown a Hero.
+I dove into the His Word and I soaked up His writings, like that child in the back of a library holding tight the bindings of the third epic in a series—a child reading and captivated and enraptured by the story.
+By its sun rising, and its chapters closing, and its story’s ending…And he will never be the same for, he has been shown hope, he has been shown a Hero.

 And God is not just a story.
 He is not just a name on a page, a hero in history.

 The proof is in a person like me.
 I am the pages of His power.

 And I write for all to read.
 I write for the ones who feign God and for the ones who pine for Him.

 The whisperings of their souls, our souls, everyone of us.
 “Hear me.
 Feel me.
 Hear me.
 Heal me,” they say.